Sandra loves to share her writing and research adventures in presentations filled with humorous anecdotes, and eye-opening insights.

 Sandra is available to SKYPE with groups, if desired.

-Suggested fee: Sandra doesn’t charge for speaking at events for non-profits, however, she requests reimbursement for travel expenses if the event is further than 60 km from St. Catharines, Ontario, Canada.
+Suggested fee: Sandra doesn’t charge for speaking at events for non-profits.
+She requests reimbursement, however, for travel expenses outside of Niagara, Ontario, Canada.

 Writing Journey as a Christian Fiction Author – (20-30 minutes) Sandra’s personal story of becoming a published author and beyond.
 Pairs well with a Q&A session about writing in general or a specific book.